joshdabosh/writeups/NeverLanCTF2020/index.md

 - Decrypt the OTP to get the flag

 ### It is like an onion of secrets
->This one has layers like an onion.
-Just don't let it make you cry..
-Attachments: Much_Confused.png

 We get download the png image.
 In it is a funky lookin dog with no flag :(

 We guess it is LSB encrypted since Binwalk doesn't return anything useful.